mdsauce/nethelp/README.md

 ```

 ## Idle server (for development only)
+1. Build or obtain the binary
+2. Run `nethelp idle`
+3. Execute your curl commands against the web server

 **This server is not needed client side, it is only necessary for the Sauce Labs support team**